ibarisorhan/ClusterAutomation/README.md

 # ClusterAutomation
-Scripts Used For Cluster Automation, Including Forcefields and Scripts for Modifying CIFs (removing charges, translating along axes etc.)
+Repo includes scripts used for cluster automation, including forcefields and scripts for modifying CIFs (removing charges, translating along axes etc.)

+For RASPA simulation automation, use the RASPA_Automation direcoty in this repo and follow the steps below:

 (1) Move the forcefield file to the RASPA forcefields directory.